Zeneric09/zen-s-GTA-SA-mod-list/README.md

 Create a folder in the modloader folder and name it as "1" (directory structure set up like this: gtasa/modloader/1/) and put all mods from this zen gta sa mod list into that "1" folder unless stated differently.

-[Cleo 4](https://github.com/cleolibrary/CLEO4/releases/tag/v4.4.4) - read the readme for install instruction (not to be placed in "1" folder!).
+[CLEO 5](https://github.com/cleolibrary/CLEO5/releases) - (pick the standalone version - don't download/install the one that includes silent loader or ultimate loader). read the readme for install instruction (not to be placed in "1" folder!).

-[Silent's ASI Loader](https://www.mixmods.com.br/2014/11/silents-asi-loader-1-3/) - read the readme for install instruction (also not to be placed in "1" folder).
+[Silent Loader](https://www.gtagarage.com/mods/show.php?id=21709) - read the install instruction.

 [NoDEP](https://www.mixmods.com.br/2015/03/nodep-desativar-dep/) - read the readme for install instruction.